ahtesham-quraish/hotel-app/README.md

 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Setup the Code locally.

-1 - install node and yarn manager and npm manager.
+install node and yarn manager and npm manager.\

+1 - Clone repo locally\
+2 - Navigate to root directory of cloned repository\
-2 - Run the following command -> npm i create-react-app
+3 - Open command line terminal and run the following commands -> npm i create-react-app\

-3 - Clone repo locally

-4 - Run following command -> yarn start (for dev build)
+4 - Run following command -> yarn start (for dev build)\

-5 - Run following command for Unit test -> yarn test
+5 - Run following command for Unit test -> yarn test\

 Following is the matric which explain the Unit test cases results matrics.